Skip to main content

 ProblemWhat to check

-Server not startingVerify IDW_PASSPHRASE is set, vault file exists, Node.js 18+ installed
+Server not startingVerify IDW_SESSION_TOKEN is set (or keychain is configured via idw auth login), vault file exists, Node.js 18+ installed

 Credentials not foundCheck passport status, platform filter, and expiration date